 Once you submit, you will be taken to a new page that will confirm a successful database connection.

-Now click Run the installation button.
+Now click the Run the Installation button.

 This will take you to the Installation page, where you need to provide the information related to your website.